Chinese Cyberbullying Detection: Dataset, Method, and Validation: Creating CHNCI

 Before starting the annotation process, we provided them with a detailed definition of cyberbullying to ensure they had a clear and comprehensive understanding of the annotation task.
 In the context of this study, cyberbullying refers to language or behavior in online platforms that intentionally insults, threatens, humiliates, or maligns individuals or groups, often leading to emotional distress or reputational damage.
 Unlike general hate speech, cyberbullying is typically personalized, targeted, and often context-dependent, emerging in the comments and discussions related to specific incidents.
 It can manifest in both direct and implicit expressions, such as sarcasm, derogatory innuendo, or culturally coded language.
 Annotators were trained to identify both explicit and subtle indicators of abuse, guided by generated explanations.
 To clarify, cyberbullying differs from general hate speech in that it typically involves personal attacks or targeted harassment rather than generic negative sentiment toward a group.
 For instance, a comment such as "All old people shouldn't be allowed to drive" would be categorized as hate speech, as it targets a demographic group (age) but lacks personalization.
 In contrast, "You're too old to drive, just stay home next time, Grandpa Li" constitutes cyberbullying, as it involves direct, targeted, and demeaning language toward a specific individual.
 In our annotation, only abusive content that is directed at identifiable individuals or groups in the context of a public incident is labeled as cyberbullying.

 During the annotation process, we first performed a joint annotation of 1,000 samples by all annotators to establish a set of reference labels, hereafter referred to as "annotated labels".
 These 1,000 samples were then randomly inserted into the original dataset, without the annotators being aware of it.
 After completing the annotations, we compared the results of these 1,000 samples with the "annotated labels".
 If significant discrepancies were found, indicating that the annotations might be unreliable, we replaced them with annotations from different annotators.
+Therefore, this procedure also served as a screening mechanism to evaluate and refine the annotator group, and the information of the selected annotators is provided in Table \ref{tab:annotator_profile}.
 To ensure that each comment was accurately classified, we required at least three annotators to reach a consensus on the label.
 Based on different events, we constructed annotated datasets, and the detailed statistics of the final dataset are shown in Table \ref{dataset_statistics}.

 As shown in Figure \ref{web}, we have created a specialized website for annotating data.
 On each page of the website, a sentence is presented with the generated explanations.
 For each pseudo label, there are two radio buttons labeled "non-cyberbullying" and "cyberbullying".
 The task of annotators is to select "cyberbullying" if they considered the given sentence to be a offensive text.
 Conversely, they were to choose "non-cyberbullying" if they determined that the sentence would be non-offensive.